-The agitation caused by the Schut and custos affair had subsided.A Winter Amid the Ice
+The agitation caused by the Schut and Custos affair had subsided.A Winter Amid the Ice

-The custos read it all over slowly and carefully, weighing every word.
+The Custos read it all over slowly and carefully, weighing every word.